guilgautier/DPPy/docs/finite_dpps/mcmc_sampling.rst

     = \frac{\operatorname{Vol}^2 \{\phi_s\}_{s\in S}}
           {\det\Phi \Phi^{\top}} 1_{|S|=r}

-The original finite ground set is embedded in a continuous domain called a zonotope.
+The original finite ground set is embedded into a continuous domain called a zonotope.
-Hit-and-run procedure is used to move across this polytope and visit the different tiles.
+The hit-and-run procedure is used to move across this polytope and visit the different tiles.
 To recover the finite DPP samples one needs to identify the tile in which the successive points lie, this is done by solving linear programs (LPs).

 .. hint::